Through Out The Year

 Arun Valley Everest Base Camp Trek is named after the world’s highest peak, Mount Everest (8,848m) and the world’s fourth peak, Mt.
 Makalu (8,463m).
 During the trip, you will enjoy the eye-catching vistas of the Himalayas, flora and fauna plus diverse cultural beauties.

 Trekking from Arun Valley to Everest Base Camp begins after Kathmandu Sightseeing Tour.
-Before flying to Tumlingtar, you explore 4 of the 7 UNESCO World Heritage Sites of the Kathmandu Valley.
+Before flying to Tumlingtar, you explore 4 of the 7 UNESCO World Heritage Sites of the Kathmandu Valley Tour.

-It is a moderate to challenging trek more appropriate for experienced trekkers than beginner trekkers.
+It is a moderate to challenging Nepal trekking more appropriate for experienced trekkers than beginner trekkers.
 Arun Valley is one of the ancient civilizations of Nepal.
 Arun Valley civilization is unique from other parts of the country.
 Cultural songs, dances, are costumes have a distinct identity of this Himalayan valley.

 Ancient monasteries such as Khiraule Gompa of Arun Valley, Tengboche Monastery, Pangboche Monastery are the prominent Buddhist shrines.
 You can enjoy the Tibetan Buddhist feasts and festivals on different occasions.